Hunter174/MLGodotKit/docs/api/models/NeuralNetworkNode.rst

-NNNode
+NeuralNetworkNode
 ======

 Feed-forward neural network with explicit forward and backward passes.

-``NNNode`` implements a fully-connected neural network composed of sequential layers with configurable activation functions.
+``NeuralNetworkNode`` implements a fully-connected neural network composed of sequential layers with configurable activation functions.
 Training logic is intentionally left explicit: users are expected to compute loss functions externally and provide gradients directly to the network.

 This design prioritizes transparency, flexibility, and real-time integration inside the Godot Engine over automation or convenience abstractions.

-The interface is inspired by low-level deep learning frameworks rather than high-level APIs such as ``sklearn`` or ``Keras``.

 ----